-Warren began the better, but it was the middle round where the fight was won.
+Warren began the better, but it was the middle ground where Oubaali won the fight.
 Oubaali came on strong and managed to see out a decision despite a late comeback.

 Facing a late replacement in Alberto Guevara, Hugo Ruiz scored a decisive victory following ten rounds of one-sided action.

 Ruiz dropped Guevara in the first with a head attack and looked on his way to a quick knockout.
 Guevara rallied and managed to stay in as Ruiz attempted to apply pressure.

 A final round onslaught came and went as Ruiz earned a 39th career win on the cards.
 Scores were 100-89 and 99-90 twice.